Non-local Student Welcome Guide

 Hong Kong Identity Card (HKID Card)

-Every person staying in Hong Kong for more than six months is required to obtain an HKID Card.
-In order to apply for an HKID Card, a person must have a visa (with the exception of tourist visa) which is valid for more than six months.
+Every person staying in Hong Kong for more than six months is required to obtain a HKID Card.
+In order to apply for a HKID Card, a person must have a visa (with the exception of tourist visa) which is valid for more than six months.
 You are recommended to apply for it without delay.
-You will also need an HKID Card for extension of your visa and visiting a public hospital.
+You will also need a HKID Card for extension of your visa and visiting a public hospital.

 Make an interview appointment with the Hong Kong Immigration Department for your HKID Card application.
-You need to bring along your student visa and passport.
-Appointments can be booked online at the Hong Kong Immigration Department website (www.immd.gov.hk).
+You need to bring along your student visa and travel document(s).
+Appointments can be booked online at the Hong Kong Immigration Department website.
 Your HKID Card will normally be ready for collection in a month’s time.

-It is the responsibility of individual students to renew the student visa before it expires in order to maintain a valid and legitimate visa status throughout the study in HKU.
-Please approach the Admissions and Academic Liaison Section (AAL) of the Registry for a copy of supporting letter before you submit your application to the Hong Kong Immigration Department.
+It is the responsibility of individual students to renew student visa before it expires in order to maintain a valid and legitimate visa status throughout the study in HKU.
+Please approach the Admissions Office of the Registry (AO) for a copy of supporting letter before you submit your application to the Hong Kong Immigration Department.

 Employment during the Study Programme and No Objection Letter (NOL)